dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-the-inalienable-property-rights-of-bitcoin.md

 ### Issuance and Control of Money {#Issuance-and-Control-of-Money}

-> \"Permit me to issue and control the money of a nation, and I care not
+> Permit me to issue and control the money of a nation, and I care not
-> who makes its laws.\" ---Mayer Amschel Rothschild
+> who makes its laws. ---Mayer Amschel Rothschild

 As Hayek pointed out in the *Denationalisation of Money*, the government monopoly on the issuance and control of money is the root of all